 “This café is supporting local farmers, building community and addressing food security at the same time.”

 Elder’s goal of facilitating collaborative efforts across campus has paid off as more and more groups are working together to promote sustainability.
-The Office of Sustainability, ECO and a global health course organized a World Water Day Celebration in March that featured live music, speakers, information about water issues, and free trees.
-Plans are also in the works for an Earth Week Local Foods Dinner on April 18 being organized by the Office of Sustainability and ECO that will include an educational recycling fashion show led by health science students.
+The Office of Sustainability, ECO and a global health course organized a World Water Day Celebration that featured live music, speakers, information about water issues, and free trees.
+Plans are also in the works for an Earth Week Local Foods Dinner organized by the Office of Sustainability and ECO that will include an educational recycling fashion show led by health science students.

 Elder cites the community at Truman and her Grassroots Environmentalism class for inspiring her to take action throughout the northeast Missouri area.
 “After taking the course, you will never look at world problems the same,” said Elder.
 “You realize that there is something you can be doing to make the world around you a better place.” —Hannah Litwiller contributed to this article.